Jenny657/Automated_Data_Pipeline_on_AWS/README.md

 With `Local_DataFrames_with_connection_to_MySQL`, you will find the necessary code to set up a local MySQL database to test the functions.
 Ensure that you create a suitable MySQL database before attempting to connect the scripts with MySQL (For this see `MySQL_schema_set_up`).
 You can also skip this part and go straight to creating lambda functions on AWS.

 I created three separate lambda functions to fill up different tables in my database:
- - The first function is responsible for populating static tables such as `cities`, `airports` and `icao` (For this see   )
+ - The first function is responsible for populating static tables such as `cities`, `airports` and `icao` (For this see `lambda_function_airport_cities_icao`).
- - The second function is designed to populate the `population` table with information about the population of each city.
+ - The second function is designed to populate the `population` table with information about the population of each city (For this see `lambda_function_population`).
- - The final function is responsible for populating the relevant weather and flights data into their respective tables.
+ - The final function is responsible for populating the relevant weather and flights data into their respective tables (For this see `lambda_function_flights_weather`).

+Next, you would create rules to schedule your data collection using Amazon EventBridge.
+In my case, I created two different rules.
+The first rule is set to trigger the population data collection once per year.
+The second rule is scheduled to run the weather and flights data collection every day at 00:00 CET.